aiman-ami/World-Bank-economic-analysis/README.md

 ## Key Findings

 1. **Pakistan's GDP growth has been volatile and structurally lagging.** Pakistan has trailed the South Asia average in GDP per capita since 1990, with the gap widening sharply after 2000.
-A Levene's test confirms Pakistan's year-over-year GDP growth volatility is significantly higher than the South Asia average (p &lt; 0.05), while India and Sri Lanka drove the regional average upward through steadier convergence.
+Pakistan's year-over-year GDP growth standard deviation (11.30%) is materially higher than the South Asia average (8.35%), though sparse overlapping data prevents a formal significance test.
+India and Sri Lanka drove the regional average upward through steadier convergence.

 2. **Pakistan has experienced three distinct inflation crises.** Annual inflation exceeded 10% during three concentrated periods: the early-to-mid 1990s, 2008-2011, and 2019-2024.
 These were sharp spikes, not gradual drift, indicating Pakistan's inflation is largely shock-driven rather than chronic demand-pull.
 The worst single-year spike was 2023 at 30.8%.